AliMalik9/AliMalik9/README.md

 - 👋 Hi, I’m @Ali-Jan
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
 New Type of Technology
 - 💞️ I’m looking to collaborate on ...
-Next.js
+Web Development
 - 📫 How to reach me ...
 DM on Gmail

 <!---